-Choose News has launched a petition (content below) to Jean-Pierre Blais, Chairman of the Canadian Radio-television and Telecommunications Commission (the CRTC).
+Choose News has launched a petition (content below) to Ian Scott, Chair of the Canadian Radio-television and Telecommunications Commission (the CRTC), and Nathalie Dorval, Chair of the Canadian Association of Broadcasters (CAB).

 View and sign our Petition, here (click on this line and you will go to another site for the petition, in a new window)